 During the 12 months of paying up, you will be building your credit score.
 Once you’ve finished paying, you will be given access to the $10000.

 Without a credit history, you can’t get a traditional credit card; you get a secured card.
-A secured card differs from the regular ones in that you are required to make a deposit against the credit limit of the card- if your deposit is $500; your credit limit becomes$500.
+A secured card differs from a regular one in that you are required to make a deposit against the credit limit of the card- if your deposit is $500; your credit limit becomes$500.

 These are cards offered by retail shops with which you can only buy things from those stores.
 They will help you build your credit score while getting access to items you need